vectara/vectara-answer/HOSTING.md

 2. Create New Service: Once you're logged in, click on the "New" button usually found on the dashboard and select "Web Service".
 3. Choose "Deploy an existing image from a registry" and click "Next"
 4. Specify Docker Image: In the "Image URL" fill in "vectara/vectara-answer" and click "Next"
 5. Choose a name for your deployment (e.g. "vectara-answer"), and if you need to pick a region or leave the default.
-Then pick you instance type.
+Then pick your instance type.
 6. Click "Create Web Service"
 7. Click "Environment", then "Add Secret File": name the file `.env`, and copy the contents of your local `.env` file
 8. Now click "Add Secret File" again and this time name the file `queries.json`, and copy the contents of your local `queries.json` file